Where to pick your own in Suffolk & Cambs

 It feels like there’s miles of pick your own strawberries at this well-organised farm which, alongside all the fruity fun, has the added attraction of a decent butchers, fishmongers and cafe (for you) and a soft play barn and man-made beach (for them).
 It’s also a good choice if any members of the family can’t/refuse to bend down for hours, as there’s plenty of produce on table tops – it’s summer time and the pickings are easy.
 Bonus points for punnets which are 100% recyclable, though you can bring your own containers too.

 The big one of the bunch, Goslings has more than 30 polytunnels bursting with strawberries and raspberries.
-When you’ve reached peak picking, take a breather at the Garden Café (don’t miss the homemade raspberry roulade), then head outside to stock up on blackberries, red currants, pears and blueberries.
+When you’ve reached peak picking, take a breather at the Garden Café, then head outside to stock up on blackberries, red currants, pears and blueberries.
 They take PYO seriously here, there’s even a timeline on the website showing what to pick when (cherries peak in July guys, get down there asap!).
 Situated off the A14, it’s a good idea to book in advance as things will have hotted up now school holidays have started.

 DAWSON’S FARM, near Huntingdon

 More of a rustic, laid-back vibe at this little place which has four varieties of strawberries to be plucked over the season, including a mega large, sweet type called marshmello which will appeal to kids (seriously, some of them are the size of your palm).
 You don’t have to book and it’s open 3-6.30pm Mon-Fri and then over the weekend 10am-4pm.
 A small variety of cakes (the lavender muffins are pretty special) and drinks are available for hungry and thirsty workers.